This Is Where I Survived My Suicide Attempt

 It was at an HDB block in Rivervale.
 It was opposite the spot where I’d sit alone for years.
 I’ve returned there multiple times after my attempt because of the extreme solitude.
 While it is a place filled with horrid memories, it also provided me with comfort.

 I don’t think feelings of suicide can be put to sleep that easily—I think it comes down to coping.
-It greatly helps if we shift our mindsets to believe there’s much more to life than what’s happening at that low point.
+It greatly helps in shifting our mindsets to believe there’s much more to life than what’s happening at that low point.

 I hope people can give better support to those like me by being good listeners and instilling support and guidance.
 Avoid giving advice because it may be belittling to someone who’s already feeling at their lowest.
 Personally, I would want to know more about those who have attempted suicide too and reach out to them.
 I think it’ll be really powerful and fulfilling if that happens.